Wollivan/SquadronLeader/Extras/make_a_copy.md

 ### Rules Quick Reference Cards

-There are 4 cards that have a quick reference for the basic and advanced rules.
+There are 2 images that, when printed back to back, create a trifold quick reference rules book.
 You can find them <a href="https://github.com/Wollivan/SquadronLeader/tree/main/3DPrinting/STLs" target="_blank">here</a>.
-The size is made to fit on standard business cards so you can get them printed double sided and only need to put 2 cards in a box.

 ## Downloads